-- (a) a record of the decision including the date it was made - (b) a record of the reasons for the decision - (c) details of any alternative options considered and rejected by the officer when making the decision
+- (a) a record of the decision including the date it was made - (b) a record of the reasons for the decision - (c) details of any alternative options considered and rejected by the officer when making the decision - a record of any conflict of interest declared by any Executive Cabinet Member who is consulted by the Officer which relates to the decision; and - in respect of any declared conflict of interest, a note of dispensation granted by the Chief Executive.

-- (d) a record of any conflict of interest declared by any Executive Member who is consulted by the Officer which relates to the decision; and - (e) in respect of any declared conflict of interest, a note of dispensation granted by the Chief Executive
+17 ATTENDANCE AT PRIVATE MEETINGS OF THE EXECUTIVE CABINET

-18. ATTENDANCE AT PRIVATE MEETINGS OF THE EXECUTIVE
+All Members of the Executive-Cabinet will be served notice of all private meetings of the Executive-Cabinet, and all such-Cabinet Members are entitled to attend. such meetings.

-All Members of the Executive will be served notice of all private meetings of the Executive, and all such Members are entitled to attend such meetings.
+The statutory officers (Head of the Paid Service, Chief Financial Officer and Monitoring Officer) are entitled to attend any meeting of the Executive Cabinet.

-The statutory officers (Head of the Paid Service, Chief Financial Officer and Monitoring Officer) are entitled to attend any meeting of the Executive.
+The Executive Cabinet may not meet unless Democratic Services have been given reasonable notice that a meeting is to take place.
+A private Executive Cabinet meeting may only take place in the presence of a member of Democratic Services with responsibility for recording and publishing the decisions.

-The Executive may not meet unless Democratic Services have been given reasonable notice that a meeting is to take place.
-A private Executive meeting may only take place in the presence of a member of Democratic Services with responsibility for recording and publishing the decisions.
+18 DECISIONS BY INDIVIDUAL MEMBERS OF THE EXECUTIVE CABINET

-19. DECISIONS BY INDIVIDUAL MEMBERS OF THE EXECUTIVE
+18.1 Decision reports

-19.1 Decision reports
+Where an individual member of the Executive-Cabinet receives a report which he/she must consider prior to making any decision, then he/she will not make the decision until at least 5 working days after the receipt of that report.

-Where an individual member of the Executive receives a report which he/she must consider prior to making any decision, then he/she will not make the decision until at least 5 working days after the receipt of that report.
+However, if the decision is a Key Decision and/or Confidential/Exempt Decision, the 28 day notice provisions in Access to Information Rule 13-12 shall-will apply.

-However, if the decision is a Key Decision and/or Confidential/Exempt Decision, the 28 day notice provisions in Access to Information Rule 13 shall apply.
+18.2 Provision of copies of reports to scrutiny committees

-19.2 Provision of copies of reports to scrutiny committees
+When providing such a report to an individual member of the ExecutiveCabinet, Democratic Services will provide a copy of it to the Chair and Vice-Chair to the relevant scrutiny committee as soon as reasonably practicable.

-When providing such a report to an individual member of the Executive, Democratic Services will provide a copy of it to the Chair and Vice-Chair to the relevant scrutiny committee as soon as reasonably practicable.
-At the same time, Democratic Services will make the report publicly available by publishing it on the Council's website, unless it is deemed confidential or exempt in accordance with Access to Information Rule 9 above.
+At the same time, Democratic Services will make the report publicly available by publishing it on the Council's website, unless it is deemed confidential or exempt in accordance with Access to Information-Rule 9-8 above.

-19.3 Record of Individual Member decision
+18.3 Record of Individual Member decision

-As soon as reasonably practicable after an Executive decision has been taken by an individual member of the Executive, or a Key Decision has been taken by an officer, Democratic Services will prepare a record of the decision, a statement of the reasons for it and any alternative options considered and rejected.
-The provisions of Access to Information Rules 7 and 8 (inspection of documents after meetings) will also apply to the making of decisions by individual Members of the Executive, subject to Access to Information Rule 9.
+As soon as reasonably practicable after an Executive decision has been taken by an individual member of the ExecutiveCabinet, or a Key Decision has been taken by an officer, Democratic Services will prepare a record of the decision, a statement of the reasons for it and any alternative options considered and rejected.
+The provisions of Access to Information Rules 7 6 and 7 8 (inspection of documents after meetings) will also apply to the making of decisions by individual Members of the Executive, subject to Access to Information Rule 9-8

-20. SCRUTINY COMMITTEE ACCESS TO DOCUMENTS
+2019 SCRUTINY COMMITTEE ACCESS TO DOCUMENTS

-20.1 Right to documents
+2019.1 Right to documents

-Subject to Access to Information Rule 20.2 below, scrutiny committees will be entitled to copies of any document which is in the possession of or control of the Executive (or its committees) and which contains material relating to:
+Subject to Access to Information Rule 2019.2 below, scrutiny scrutiny committees Committees will be entitled to copies of any document which is in the possession of or control of the Executive Cabinet (or its committees) and which contains material relating to:

-- (a) any business transacted at a public or private meeting of the Executive or its committees; or - (b) any decision taken by an individual member of the Executive; or - (c) any decision taken by an officer authorising an Executive function.
+- any business transacted at a public or private meeting of the Executive-Cabinet or its committees; or - (b) any decision taken by an individual member of the Executive Cabinet; or - (c) any decision taken by an officer authorising an Executive function.